 If your parent is intrusive, shows up to your house uninvited when you ask them not to, tells your children things you don’t want them to hear, or clearly lies to you and your siblings, then you have an opportunity to set a boundary.

 The boundary is yours to create.
 Some people need to completely cut contact with their narcissistic parents, while others can tolerate a phone call once a week.
 If your parents are intrusive and try to contact you all the time, let them know that there will be consequences.

-The consequences might be no more contact, or it might be refused entry into your home.
+The consequences may be no more contact or be refused entry into your home.
 Remember that boundaries are yours to uphold.
 If they don’t listen and adhere to them, you need to follow through with the consequences to show them that you really mean it.

 Years of emotional abuse and injustice at the hands of a narcissistic parent can leave a lasting, damaging impact on your sense of self.
 Narcissists teach their children to neglect their own authentic selves to serve their parents’ worldview, which leads to a compromised sense of self in the child.

 That compromised sense of self does not heal automatically when we become adults.
-Its effects continue and permeate into all aspects of our lives, in particular our romantic relationships.
+Its effects continue and permeate into all aspects of our lives particularly our romantic relationships.